Tufin/oasdiff/README.md

 Note: this is a Beta feature.
 Please report issues.

 ### Non Breaking Removal of Deprecated Resources
+Sometimes APIs need to be removed, for example, when we replace an old API by a new version.
+As API owners, we want a process that will allow us to phase out the old API version and transition to the new one smoothly as possible and with minimal disruptions to business.

 OpenAPI specification supports a ```deprecated``` flag which can be used to mark operations and other object types as deprecated.
 Normally, deprecation **is not** considered a breaking change since it doesn't break the client but only serves as an indication of an intent to remove something in the future, in contrast, the eventual removal of a resource **is** considered a breaking change.